 So both types of society, the "divine king" model and the "topless

 pyramid" have their intrinsic problems.
 The Greeks, who in their Myceanean

 past had divine kings (as far as we can tell) were in Homer's day

-(in principle) city-states and no King.
+and no King.
 No gods on earth.
 How is it possible to get local

 rulers to cooperate to maintain such a system?

 I think it is possible, even likely, that they learned from the Phoenicians, probably via high-level aristocratic contacts, how to go about it.
 There are some clues which point in this direction.
 Phoenicia (Tyre) was the place where they could teach you how to build a temple (ref.
 Solomon) and how to write down your language using an alphabet.
 If you wanted to pacify a region by non-military means, you needed something else to unify it while preserving local independence: myth and religion.
 For this you need shared religious narratives and practices so there would at least be a feeling of cultural unity.
 Ergo the temples, most importantly Delphi, and the alphabet which was used more and more to spread culture, witness the rise of self-defining (Homer) and didactic (Hesiod) poetry and some Homeric Hymns.

 So why would they think this would work?
 Presumably they would go to war with each other until one came out on top, proclaiming himself King.
 If no one was strong enough for that, that still would not stop them going to war just to get one-up on their neighbours.
 War, after all, is the raison d'être of an aristocracy (Il 12.310-).
 This situation the Greeks called 'stasis'(2).
 So how could this work? (spoiler: it did not)